fsan/googletrans/README.md

+# Why?

+This is a silly fork from https://github.com/ShivangKakkar/googletrans there is a single line with typing that uses new `| None` syntax which makes it a bit harder to make compatible with py3.7

 # googletrans-py

 This is a fork of the [googletrans](https://github.com/ssut/py-googletrans) which makes the original package compatible with the latest versions of `httpx`, `httpcore` and their dependencies.
 This compatibility makes it possible to use `httpx`'s newer versions than `0.13.3`.